It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 GOD is the One who saves; the One who even gives man the faith to believe in His Son!

-I hope you notice that even though good works will result, man is not saved as a result of his works!
+I hope you notice that even though good works will result (vs. 10), man is not saved as a result of his works (vs. 9)!

-And only God can change a man’s heart, and that’s what occurs in a man who finally repents towards God and places his trust in Christ alone for his salvation.
+And only God can change a person’s heart, and that’s what happens for someone who finally repents towards God and places his trust in Christ alone!

-The Bible reveals man is saved by God’s grace, through faith, and by no other way!
+The Bible reveals man is saved by God’s grace, through faith in Christ, and by no other way!

 That’s why Jesus said “I am the way, the truth and the life, and no one goes to the Father except through Me.”
 Joh 14:6

-Let’s begin examining Holy Scripture regarding this subject; that man is saved by God’s grace, through faith, and not by his own good efforts.
+Let’s begin examining Holy Scripture regarding this subject; that man is saved by God’s grace, through faith in Christ, and not by his own good.

 Acts 16:29-31 And he (the Roman jailor) called for lights and rushed in, and trembling with fear he fell down before Paul and Silas, 30 and after he brought them out, he said, “Sirs, what must I do to be saved?”
 31 They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”

-The New Testament was originally written in the Greek language, which is a very specific and descriptive language.
+The New Testament was originally written about 2000 years ago in the Greek language, which is a very specific and descriptive language.

 God used this language to give us great detail in His Word.